The Bird of Paradise plant, Strelitzia reginae (Stre-litzia regi-nae or Strel-it-zia re-ginae) is an evergreen perennial popular as a landscape plant.

-The foliage is considerably wide and bushy, with leaves growing up to 2′ feet in length and around 12” inches in widthwise.
+The foliage is considerably wide and bushy, with leaves growing up to 2′ feet in length and around 12” inches in width.

-Strelitzia reginae is a slow-grower and takes a few years to reach blooming size.
+Strelitzia reginae is often confused with banana plants but is a slow grower and takes a few years to reach blooming size.

-Related Reading: Learn more about Reginae’s sister – Strelitzia nicolai the White Bird of Paradise
+- More about Reginae’s sister – Strelitzia Nicolai the White Bird of Paradise

 Bird of Paradise Flowers and Fragrance

-Bird of paradise plants begin to flower once plants mature in 3 – 5 years.
+Bird of Paradise plants begins to flower once plants mature in 6 – 7 years.
 Once blooms appear, the plant continues to produce beautiful and colorful flowers for a long time.

-With proper care and under the right conditions, these plants flower multiple times in a year.
+With proper care and under the right conditions, these plants flower multiple times a year.

 Keep in mind that each plant will produce around 5 – 6 flowers in succession.
-The flowers stand above the foliage and generally stay in bloom for an adequate amount of time.
+The flowers stand on flower stalks above the foliage and generally stay in bloom for an adequate amount of time.